aishwarya30998/Student_Exam_Performance_Prediction/README.md

 # End to End ML project
 ##  Student_Exam_Performance_Prediction
+To run and check the predictio results:
+1)fork this repository
+2)install packages from pip install -r requirements.txt
+3) run python app.py

 ## Overview
 This project aims to predict student performance using machine learning techniques.
 It includes data collection, preprocessing, model training, evaluation, and logging functionalities.